michal-krzyzowski/bak/README.md

 Simple backup function for files and directories in Linux

 How to:
-- save in ~/.bashrc and source the file
+- save in /bin/bak and add execution rights
 - syntax

 `bak filename`